bh107/bohrium/doc/source/users/python/acc_loop.rst

 Sliding Views Between Iterations
 --------------------------------

 It can be useful to increase/decrease the beginning of certain array views between iterations of a loop.
-This can be achieved using ``get_iterator()``, which returns a special bohrium iterator.
+This can be achieved using :func:`bohrium.loop.get_iterator()`, which returns a special bohrium iterator.
 The iterator can be given an optional start value (0 by default).
 The iterator is increased by one for each iteration, but can be changed increase or decrease by multiplying any constant (see example 2).

-Iterators only supports addition, subtraction and multiplication. ``get_iterator()`` can only be used within Bohrium loops.
+Iterators only supports addition, subtraction and multiplication. :func:`bohrium.loop.get_iterator()` can only be used within Bohrium loops.
 Views using iterators cannot change shape between iterations.
 Therefore, views such as ``a[i:2*i]`` are not supported.

 Example 1.
 Using iterators to create a loop-based function for calculating the triangular numbers (from 1 to 10).
 The loop in numpy looks the following::